 Building bridges between ancient wisdom and modern life to create durable happiness.

 For over two decades, I've been on a mission to understand what creates lasting happiness and fulfillment in our lives.
-This journey has taken me from the boardrooms of Fortune 500 companies to the cricket fields where I coach youth, from nonprofit leadership to family coaching, and from ancient Sanskrit texts to modern community building.
+This journey has taken me from the boardrooms of Fortune 500 companies to the cricket fields where I empower youth in helping bring cricket into schools and parks, from nonprofit leadership to family coaching, and from ancient Sanskrit texts to modern community building.

 I've had the privilege of working with individuals and families from all walks of life, helping them discover their unique strengths and create lives filled with purpose and joy.
 Along the way, I've learned that true happiness is not a destination, but a journey – one that requires courage, compassion, and a willingness to embrace the unknown.